APuck003/google-xml-converter/README.md

 Save XML file in data directory then enter correct path to file in xml-json.js on line 4.

-In your Terminal type npm start then press enter.
+In your Terminal type "npm run convert" then press enter.
+To generate new JSON file from XML data.

 The newJsonFile.json will then be generated and placed in root directory to manipulate data in JSON format

-Go back into your Terminal and cd into the js folder.
+Once JSON file is updated, Go back into your Terminal and run "npm start".

-Type node json-to-xml.js

-Then open index.html to view altered data as xml to copy/paste
+This will start your server at URI http://localhost:4000/ - go to that link to view updated data on the page.